cloud-coder/cascon-2018-watson-studio/01-setup/setup.md

 - Save the zip file to your local computer and then unzip it to a known location such as C:\WatsonStudioWorkshop or a location in your Documents folder if using a Mac
 - Future steps in this lab will refer to <download_location> and the relative path for any files needed

-## Log in to IBM Watson Studio

-- Launch a new browser window and navigate to [IBM Watson Studio](https://dataplatform.cloud.ibm.com).
-- Click Log in and specify your IBM ID and password for use on IBM Cloud (formerly Bluemix).
-- Follow any instructions for linking your IBM Cloud Account with IBM Watson Studio.

 ## Setting up IBM Watson Studio and creating a new project

 We will create a new project in IBM Watson Studio which will hold all the various assets used in this lab.
 Follow these steps to set up your IBM Cloud account for Watson Studio.

 - First, browse the [Watson Services](https://console.bluemix.net/developer/watson/services) or alternatively you can click on the hamburger menu at the top left, click Watson and then click Browse all Watson services.